jqchen24/image_classification_pytorch_sagemaker/README.md

 There are a few errors popping up on the debugging output - please the below list.

-- VanishingGradient: I would try to use Xavier initialization to initialize the weights in the neural networks.
+- Overfit: I would try implementing early stopping
-- PoorWeightInitialization: I would try using different weight initialization techniques.
+- PoorWeightInitialization: I would try to use different weight initialization techniques.
-- LowGPUUtilization: I would try using GPU.
+- LossNotDecreasing: I would try implementing early stopping or using different learning rate.
-- ProfilerReport: Not sure what to do with this.

 ## Model Deployment